andrewk0506/singledate-vms/README.md

 ## Environment setup instructions

+To set up the database connection:

+1. copy `config.template.json` and rename it to `config.json`
+2. add your logging credentials where needed

+It is _VERY_ important only add credentials in `config.json`.
+Add it anywhere else and you are compromising people's privacy.

+## Start an Environment

 **Note** These instructions assume you have `python3` and `docker` installed on your development environment.

 1. `cd` into directory with `docker-compose.yml`